• Skip to primary navigation

 2. Measure the dry ingredients & coat the berries.
 In a medium bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
 Add the berries to the flour mixture, toss to coat, and set aside.

-4. Combine the wet & dry ingredients.
-Add the pumpkin-buttermilk mixture and melted butter to the flour mixture.
-Using a rubber spatula (or fork) gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are ok).
-Fold in chopped toasted pecans.
+4. Combine the wet and dry ingredients.
+Add the wet mixture to the flour mixture.
+Fold or stir with a rubber spatula or a fork until no streaks of flour remain.
+Lumps are normal.

 5. Cook the pancakes.
-Preheat a cast iron griddle/skillet or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium, and add about ⅓ cup pancake batter to the hot (but not smoking) pan.
-Cook until bubbles form and berry pecan pancakes are slightly dry around the edges, about 3 minutes.
-Flip and cook until golden about 2 to 3 minutes more.
-Repeat with remaining batter, serve hot or keep warm stacked and wrapped in aluminum foil in a preheated 200°F/90°C oven, Enjoy!
+Preheat a cast iron griddle or skillet (or non-stick pan) to medium-high heat, butter it liberally, turn down the heat to medium, and add about ⅓ cup pancake batter to the hot (but not smoking) pan.
+Cook until bubbles form and the berry pecan pancakes are slightly dry around the edges, about 3 minutes.
+Flip and cook until golden, about 2 to 3 minutes more.
+Repeat with remaining batter; serve hot or keep warm stacked and wrapped in aluminum foil in a preheated 200°F/90°C oven.
+Enjoy!

 Notes

-• If you're trying to eat fewer carbs or use less refined white flour in general, use whole wheat white flour, or 100% whole wheat flour instead of the all-purpose.
+If you're trying to eat fewer carbs or use less refined white flour in general, use whole wheat white flour, or 100% whole wheat flour instead of the all-purpose.
+You may need to add 1 to 2 tablespoons more milk to thin out the batter as desired.
 I do this occasionally and the pancakes are super tasty.
 They have a bit of a nutty flavor and only a very slightly different texture, but they're still really light and fluffy.

 • Prep Time: 10 minutes